 1. Segment Your Emails

 You need to know how big your problem is.
 First, I recommend segmenting off the people who haven’t opened your emails in some period of time.
-In your question, you mentioned 18 months, I agree this is a good time period that people should engage with you.
+18 months is a good time period that people should engage with you.
 If someone hasn’t opened one of your emails in 18 months, they aren’t likely ever going to without some prodding.
 If you want to be aggressive, tighten that down to 12 months.